Amirutha/site/content/writing/semantic-parsing-in-your-browser.md

 Ok.
 If this approach is going to work, we'll need a logical form that makes it easy to compose primitive semantic expressions into more complex ones.
 A really easy way of doing this is by the use of a functional programming language such as [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
 A program written in a functional programming language is typically made up of a nested arrangement of functions that (in a [pure](https://en.wikipedia.org/wiki/Purely_functional_programming) implementation) each have no effect on the world, and are simply a black boxes that take an input and return an output.
 These functional programs work in much the same way that mathematical expressions do, differing primarily in the order of operators and their arguments. e.g.

-1. `1 + 1` ≡ `(+ 1 1)`
+1. `(+ 1 1)` ≡ `1 + 1`
 2. `(+ (- 4 2) (* 8 5))` ≡ `(4 - 2) + 8 * 5`

-Our functional programming language is a relatively simple, and need only support a few simple operations (`-`, `+`, `*`, `/`) and numeric (`1`, `2`, `3`, `...`) arguments.
+Our functional programming language is relatively simple, and need only support a few simple operations (`-`, `+`, `*`) and numeric (`1`, `2`, `3`, `...`) arguments.
 However, since it was fun little exercise, I went ahead and implemented a mostly complete Scheme dialect using Javascript.
 It is based off of [Peter Norvig's execellent tutorial](http://norvig.com/lispy.html) on how to do the same thing in Python, and exposes all of the properties and methods in your browser's built-in [Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) object.
 The terminal below will let you play around with it.

 <div class="term" id="lisp_js"></div>